You haven't shortlisted any properties yet. Use the icons to add them here.

 If you live outside the UK and have booked through a local agent, the term ‘total cost’ in the above cancellation charges table means the amount paid by your local agent to us after taking off any booking fees, insurance premiums and any administration charge paid to us for making any change.
 To avoid any doubt, total cost does not include any charges made by your local agent or anyone else for booking fees, flights other travel services or any other amounts not paid to us.
 Other service providers may charge higher cancellation charges.

-The owners do not expect to have to make any changes to your booking.
-However, sometimes problems happen and bookings have to be changed or cancelled or mistakes on the website or other details corrected.
-The owner has the right to do this.
+The owners and service providers do not expect to have to make any changes to your booking.
+However, sometimes problems happen and bookings have to be changed or cancelled or mistakes in websites / brochures or other details corrected.
+Owners and service providers have the right to do so.
 If they do, we, on their behalf, will contact you (by phone if reasonably possible in the case of a significant change or cancellation – we will let you know about minor changes by post) as soon as is reasonably practical.
-We will explain what has happened and let you know about the cancellation or change; however we will have no further liability to you.
+We will explain what has happened and let you know about the cancellation or change.
+However, we will have no further liability to you.

-Unless we say otherwise in these booking conditions, unfortunately neither we nor the owner will be legally responsible either jointly or individually for any compensation if we or they are prevented from carrying out our responsibilities under this contract as a result of events beyond our control.
-This means an event we or the owner could not, even with all due care avoid, including but not limited to:
+Unless we say otherwise in these booking conditions, unfortunately we or the owner or service provider will not be legally responsible either jointly or individually for any compensation if we or they are prevented from carrying out our responsibilities under this contract as a result of events beyond our control.
+This means an event we or they could not, even with all due care, avoid, including:

-As we act only as agent for the owner, we cannot accept any legal responsibility for any act or neglect on their part or of anyone representing or employed by them.
-And we cannot accept any liability for any problems or faults with or in any property as all properties are only controlled by the owners.
-Your contract is with the owner and is governed by their terms and conditions, which may contain other limits on their legal responsibility.
+As we act only as agents for the owner or service provider, we cannot accept any legal responsibility for any act or neglect on their part or of anyone representing or employed by them.
+And we cannot accept any liability for any problems or faults with or in any property or travel arrangements as all properties and travel arrangements are only controlled by the owners.
+Your contract is either with the owner and/or the service provider and is governed by their terms and conditions, which may contain other limits on their legal responsibility.
 Our responsibilities to you are limited to making the booking in accordance with your instructions.
-We accept no responsibility for any information about the property that we pass on to you in good faith.
-If you have any complaints about any services we provide, e.g. our booking service, (as opposed to the property provided by the owner), you must let us know immediately in writing and in any event within seven days of the end of any arrangements booked through us.
-We regret we cannot accept any legal responsibility if you do not let us know.
-If we are found to be at fault in relation to any service we provide (as opposed to any service provided by the owner, for whom we are not responsible), we will not pay more than the commission we have earned for the booking (or the appropriate proportion of this if not everyone on the booking is affected), plus any reasonable connected expenses you cannot recover from elsewhere.
+We accept no responsibility for any information about the arrangements that we pass on to you in good faith.
+If you have any complaints about any services we provide e.g. our booking service (as opposed to the arrangements provided by the owner or service provider), you must let us know immediately in writing and in any event within seven days of the end of any arrangements booked through us.
+Unfortunately, we cannot accept any legal responsibility if you do not let us know.
+If we are found to be at fault in relation to any service we provide (as opposed to any service provided by the owner or service provider for whom we are not responsible), we will not pay more than the commission we have earned for the booking (or the appropriate proportion of this if not everyone on the booking is affected), plus any reasonable expenses you cannot recover from elsewhere.
 We do not exclude or limit what we will be legally responsible for if death or personal injury is caused as a result of our negligence or that of our employees whilst acting in their course of their employment, or for any criminal act we may commit.

 Neither we nor the owner can be held responsible for noise or disturbance which comes from beyond the boundaries of the property or which is beyond the owner’s control.
 If we know about a problem before you arrive, we will contact you to let you know.

-We cannot be held responsible for the breakdown of mechanical equipment such as pumps, boilers or swimming pool filtration systems, nor for the failure of public utilities such as water, gas and electricity.
+We cannot be held responsible for the breakdown of mechanical equipment such as pumps, boilers, swimming-pool filtration systems, nor for the failure of public utilities such as water, gas and electricity.

-The properties are provided by people, firms, companies and other organisations which are totally independent of us and for whom we act as agents.
-These owners provide services in line with their own terms and conditions.
-Some of these terms and conditions may limit or exclude their liability to you, usually in line with international conventions which apply.
-The terms and conditions are available from the owners if you ask.
+The services which make up your holiday are provided by people, firms, companies and other organisations which are totally independent of us and for whom we act as agents.
+These service providers and owners provide services in line with their own terms and conditions.
+Some of these terms and conditions may limit or exclude their liability to you, usually in line with international conventions which apply (for example, the Athens Convention for international travel by sea).
+The terms and conditions are available from the suppliers if you ask.

 We consider it is essential that you have enough travel insurance for your trip.
 For UK property bookings, we recommend that you take out enough travel insurance to cover you for your total stay.
 You will find details of the UK Personal Travel Insurance policy we offer on our website.
 It is your responsibility to ensure that the insurance you purchase is adequate and appropriate for your particular needs.
 Please read your policy details on receipt and take them with you on holiday.

-If you or any member of your party has any medical problem or disability that may affect your booking, please tell us before you make your booking and give us full details in writing as early as possible before you travel.
-If the owner reasonably feels unable to properly meet that person’s particular needs, we can refuse or cancel the reservation.
+If you or any member of your party has any medical problem or disability that may affect your booking, please tell us before you confirm your booking and give us full details in writing as early as possible before you travel.
+If the owner or service provider reasonably feels unable to properly meet that person’s particular needs, we can refuse or cancel the reservation.

 The owner has set the following conditions on your stay at the property:

-Arrival and departure: You can arrive at the property at any time after 3pm (unless we tell you otherwise, for example on your confirmation or in the key collection details we send you) on the start date of your rental period.
+Arrival and departure- You can arrive at your property at any time after 4pm (unless we tell you otherwise, for example on your confirmation) on the start date of your rental period.
 You must leave by 10am on the last day.
-If your arrival will be delayed beyond 8pm on the start date of your rental period, you must contact the owner or the owner’s representative, whose details are given in the location guide.
+If your arrival will be delayed beyond 8pm on the start date of your rental period, you must contact the person whose details are given in the location guide.
 If you fail to do so, you may not be able to get into the property.
-If you fail to arrive by 12 noon on the day after the start date of your rental period and you do not let the owner/owner’s representative know you are arriving late, the owner may treat your booking as having been cancelled by you.
-In this situation, we will not refund any money you have paid and you will be responsible for making alternative arrangements.
+If you fail to arrive by 12 noon on the day after the start date of your rental period and you do not let the person whose details are given on the location guide know you are arriving late, we on behalf of the owner may treat your booking as having been cancelled by you.
+In this situation, we will not refund any money you have paid.

-Security deposits: some owners require payment of a security deposit or a Good Housekeeping deposit.
+Security deposits - Some owners require payment of a security deposit.
 If this applies to your chosen property, this is a direct arrangement between you and the owner, which we may or may not administer on behalf of the owner.
-The amount, and details of how the payment should be made and how and when it will be returned (less any costs for breakages, damages etc. if applicable) will be provided at the time of booking.
+The amount and details of how the payment should be made and how and when it will be returned (less any costs for breakages, damages etc. if applicable) will be provided at the time of booking.

 Behaviour: You and all members of your party agree:

-Pets: pets are not allowed unless we say so on the website.
+Pets - Pets are not allowed unless we say so in the brochure/website.
 If you take a pet with you, it is not allowed upstairs, on beds or furniture, or in any shared facilities, such as swimming pools or shops.
 You must not leave any pets unattended in the property, including any garden, and you must keep dogs on a lead within the boundaries of a property (including the garden).
-Registered assistance dogs are allowed in most properties featured even if the property description says that pets are not allowed.
+Registered assistance dogs are allowed in most properties featured in this brochure even if the property description says that pets are not allowed.
 If you or any member of the party has a pet allergy, we cannot guarantee that dogs, or other pets, have not stayed in your chosen property, even if the owner does not allow pets, nor can we accept any responsibility for any subsequent health reaction.
 It is your responsibility to make specific enquiries before booking as some property owners may take their own pets to a property.
-You should also read the information on taking pets on holiday included on our website.
+You should also read the information on taking pets on holiday included in our brochure or on our website.
 If there is a charge for taking a pet, you will be told at the time of booking.

 No Smoking: all properties are no smoking (including E-cigarettes).
 You must not smoke or use E-cigarettes inside the property, or any area around the property where a “no smoking” sign is displayed.